 Preserving biodiversity as one of the EU’s priorities

-We started the “I am with you, too” campaign last year, with the introduction of 54 protected plant and animal species.
+We started the “I am also with you” campaign last year, with the introduction of 54 protected plant and animal species.
 Our objective was to help the public get to know and protect them better.
 We were inspired by the European Green Deal, which is the EU’s growth strategy for sustainable development in the 21st century, which aims to make Europe the first climate-neutral continent by 2050.
 The European Union has also put forward the Green Agenda for the Western Balkans, by which Montenegro and other countries of the region committed themselves to implement measures to combat climate change, tackle pollution and ensure clean energy, biodiversity development, sustainable mobility, circular economy and sustainable food production systems.

 We are running this campaign in collaboration with our partners: the Environmental Protection Agency, Institute of Marine Biology in Kotor, and NGOs Centre for the Protection and Research of Birds, and the Montenegrin Ecologists Society.